We take a behind the scenes look at local company Wax Converters Textiles to find out why Australian canvas is the best in the world.

 Now knowing the high degree of research, workmanship and quality control, it does make me want to shop for Australian-made materials to ensure my outdoors living is made as good as can be, and I’m prepared to pay a premium for family’s comfort while out bush.
 In the long run, it means they’ll want to go camping more often, which makes me a happy camper.

 What to look for

 While the qualities that make a good canvas are invisible to the naked eye and only detectable via lab tests, a few questions you can ask of your canvas product supplier are:

-- Is the canvas Australian made and does it comply to AS 2001.2.18.1987 (which is also the military standard for canvas fabric)?
+- Is the canvas Australian made and does it comply with AS 2001.2.18.1987 (which is also the military standard for canvas fabric)?

 - If the canvas is not Australian made, still ask the same question – does it meet AS 2001.2.18.1987 standard?

 - What make-up is the canvas – 100 percent cotton or a polycotton mix (generally about 65 percent poly and 35 percent cotton)?
 While there is more to it; generally most camper-trailers and awnings are polycotton given their superior tear strength and less shrinkage, while swags or other products that do not need to conform to a set size can be either polycotton or 100 percent cotton, of which the latter offers superior breathability.
 The tear strength is generally measured as a resistance in two directions – WARP and WEFT (lengthwise and crosswise of the roll) as well as a breaking force in those two directions.

 - Colour; this is purely an aesthetic selection; some companies offer a larger range or colours and some indeed offer different colours on each side of the canvas or even strips – it’s your choice.